Davtax/arXiv-sorter/README.md

 Those manuscripts are located at the bottom of the markdown file, and no images are included in the markdown file, to speed up the web scraping process.
 Usually, those manuscripts are not interesting to the user.

+When reading the markdown file in Obsidian, make sure to bee in the preview mode, and not in the edit mode.

+> [!IMPORTANT]
+> Since the program relies on the name of the markdown file to search for the latest file, do not rename the markdown
+> files.

 ## Usage